vlang/v/doc/docs.md

 println(typ) // 'lowercase'
 ```

-You can also use ranges as `match` conditions.
+You can also use ranges as `match` patterns.
 If the value falls within the range
 of a branch, that branch will be executed.

 Note that the ranges use `...` (three dots) rather than `..` (two dots).
 This is